 Disclosure: This content is reader-supported, which means if you click on some of our links that we may earn a commission.

-Do you want more customers that are happier with your service?
+Do you want more customers—and want your current customers to be happier with your service?

 Customer relationship management (CRM) software is designed to help with that exact goal.
 So why aren’t more small businesses using it?

-My guess is that it’s because CRM software has a reputation for being massive, expensive, and really challenging to use.
+My guess is it’s because CRM software’s have a reputation for being massive, expensive, and really challenging to use.

 In fact, there are dozens of CRM software solutions that small businesses can start using this afternoon.
 They’re affordable, sleek, and ready to help teams connect with customers on their own terms.

-Here’s my list for the best CRM software choices to take your small business to the next level.
+Here’s my list of the best CRM software to take your small business to the next level.

-#1 – HubSpot Review — The Best for Scaling Quickly
+CRM #2.
+HubSpot Review: The Best for Scaling Quickly

 First of all, their freemium plan is bananas in terms of how much they give you.
 You get chatbots, sales pipelines, and literally dozens of other features you would normally have to pay for.